-In May 2016, the EU formally adopted the General Data Protection Regulation, which applies in all EU Member States and went into effect on May 25, 2018 and replaced the EU Data Protection Directive on that date.
-The regulation introduces new data protection requirements in the EU and substantial fines for breaches of the data protection rules.
-It increases our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the new EU data protection rules.
+In May 2018, the General Data Protection Regulation, which applies in all EU Member States, went into effect.
+The regulation introduced comprehensive data protection requirements in the EU and substantial fines for breaches of the data protection rules.
+It increased our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the new EU data protection rules.